christiankral/ColorPalette.jl/README.md

 ![Ipe_ _style_sheets.png](https://github.com/christiankral/ColorPalette.jl/blob/main/resources/doc/Ipe_style_sheets.png?raw=true)

 The color palettes of one or more Ipe files can be exchanged by running the script `resources/ipe/cpeipe.sh`.
 This is very convinent, as Ipe drawings can be created with one color palette.
-The color palettes can be replaced by applying the script file.
+The color palettes can be replaced at a later instance in time by simply running the script file.

 # Install

-Install in Julia using
+Install in Julia:

 ```julia
 using Pkg